 For more information regarding CLEP, including locations for taking the exam, please visit the CSU University Testing Center or call (970) 491-6498.

-CSU awards credit for DSST Evaluations .
-Credit may be allowed for DSST tests if the score received is at the ACE minimum score recommended or higher and the academic department at CSU recommends that credit be awarded.
-To have a DSST/DANTES exam evaluated, a DANTES transcripts, SMART form, ACE Transcripts, of DD214 Form, showing the exams taken and scores received must be submitted to the CSU Registrar’s Office.
-Unofficial copies will not be accepted.
-Please see the link below for the equivalencies or how to order your transcript.
+Credit may be allowed for DSST tests if the score received is at the ACE minimum score recommended or higher and the academic department at Colorado State recommends that credit be awarded.
+To have DSST exam evaluated a DSST Transcript, SMART form, ACE Transcript, or DD-214 Form, showing the exams taken and scores received, must be supplied to the Office of the Registrar at Centennial Hall.

 The Cambridge Pre-U examination is a United Kingdom qualification from the University of Cambridge International Examinations and is an alternative to the current A-Level qualification.